A conference on geometric representation theory, and related topics, 3rd-7th July 2017.

 There will be a short welcome/outline of the week at 9.30am on Monday morning before the first talk at 10am.
 There will be a conference dinner, subsidized for PhD students and postdocs, on Thursday evening the 6th of July.

-Registration: If you wish to particpate, please register here.
+Registration: Registration is now CLOSED.
+If you still wish to particpate, please contact the organizers directly.

 A draft programme and list of participants will appear soon on the next page.
 Speakers will include: